Logistics Corps

 The Israeli Logistics Corps is a support corps in the IDF Technological and Logistics Directorate, which centralizes the logistical activity in the IDF, including the transporting of supplies, shipments of fuel, construction, and transport.
 Its training base, Bahad 6, is located in Tzrifin and is intended to be moved to the Training Base City in the Negev, whose construction is expected to be complete by 2009.
-As of July 2005, the Chief Logistics Officer is Brigadier-General Itzik Ben-Tov.
+As of July 2023, the Chief Logistics Officer is Brigadier-General Ronen Cohen.